-Public Works is one of 37 departments of the County of Los Angeles, directed by the Board of Supervisors.
+Public Works is one of 37 departments of the Los Angeles County, directed by the Board of Supervisors.

 What we do:

 Public Works designs, builds and maintains transportation and flood control infrastructure, and provides municipal services to the County's unincorporated areas, including serving as the County Floodplain Manager.